YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Pre-compiled Routines**

 VistA is written to be portable across different MUMPS implementations.
-This means that it is guaranteed to contain code that is syntactically incorrect for every every MUMPS implementation.
+This means that it is guaranteed to contain code that is syntactically incorrect for every MUMPS implementation.
 As modules are dynamically compiled, they will generate compilation errors that are sent to STDERR.
 Since you may find these disconcerting, you can prevent them by dynamically compiling all the modules.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ cd VistA/o